The Four Pillars

 Sustainability and Environmentalism

 Rolling Hills Prep and Renaissance Schools have embraced and exemplified what it means to be a green campus since 2007 when the schools moved to their permanent location on Palos Verdes Drive North.
 Reducing the carbon footprint and encouraging the campus population to embrace an environmentally sound lifestyle is a distinguishing Rolling Hills Prep and Renaissance Schools characteristic.
 The construction of the campus in 2007 included numerous green initiatives such as maintaining the proper ratio of trees to people and recycling demolished structures.
-These efforts distinguished RHP and Ren as the first green campus in the US (built from the ground up) west of the Mississippi River.

 Rolling Hills Prep and Renaissance Schools continue to explore ways to incorporate other environmental initiatives that will reduce the school’s carbon footprint.
 This initiative led to our installing 700 solar panels in order to reduce the school's energy bill by an estimated 93%.
 At certain times of the year, the schools pump energy back into the Southern California grid, becoming a source of power for others.